echapmanFromBunnings/mcp.discovery.tool/README.md

 This repository includes:

-- **mcp-discover** - The main discovery tool that scans assemblies for MCP metadata
+- **mcp-discover-dotnet** - The main discovery tool that scans assemblies for MCP metadata
 - **mcp-discover.tests** - A working test MCP server with examples of all capability types

 ## What the Tool Does